casanet/casanet-server/docs/LINUX.md

         tmux kill-session -t "casanet" esac
 ```
-Then give to file the exe premission
+Then give to file the exe permission

 ```chmod +x casanet```